codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 **“Now Let’s talk results.
 I will give a quick rundown of the challenges I managed to solve and highlights of the exploits and techniques I used to solved them:**

-- **AI Solutions Portal**: I noticed the profile URL contained an ID parameter.
+- **AI Solutions Portal**: I noticed the profile URL of the website contained an ID parameter.
 I changed the value manually in the browser and gained unauthorized access to the admin profile—classic IDOR.
+Flag captured.
 - **CorpDocs**:  This was a Broken Access Control exploit challenge.
 To be more specific Insecure Direct Access to Admin Interface.
 I discovered an `/admin` endpoint via a gobsuter brute force.
 Accessed it directly via my browser and there was the flag.
 - **“In the ResetRealm challenge, I discovered that the password reset tokens were based on predictable values—likely using timestamps.**
 	**I registered a test user, triggered a password reset, then inspected the server’s response headers.
 The `Date` header looked suspicious, so I converted it to a UNIX timestamp and tried combining it with the username using MD5—but the hash didn’t match.**